A must-read for aspiring Product Owners and Product Managers

 Insight #1: Identify a true market need

-Valon: The initial idea was to build something that worked for us as a security company then to regain the investment expenditure back and then market it as a separate Product Company.
-The potential of commercialising the product has increased, becoming more clear and apparent.
+Valon: The initial idea was to build something that worked for us as a security company than to regain the investment expenditure back and then market it as a separate Product Company.
+The potential of commercializing the product has increased, becoming more clear and apparent.
 Now, we want to focus on really growing it as a product business.

 Tristan: Yes, I think that’s one of the points of difference about your story vs other Product Owners I’ve come into contact with.
-You’ve gone through the process of using product internally, taking the time to flush the bugs out and to really demonstrate the product before going out to market to commercialise it.
+You’ve gone through the process of using the product internally, taking the time to flush the bugs out and to really demonstrate the product before going out to the market to commercialize it.

 What has been your experience using GoPlanr so far?

-If we went to market and had paying customers we wouldn’t have everything working correctly and could even lose the customers.
-After another 6 months the product was stable, there were no issues and we only had to improve every feature in detail.
+If we went to the market and had to pay customers we wouldn’t have everything working correctly and could even lose the customers.
+After another 6 months, the product was stable, there were no issues and we only had to improve every feature in detail.

 Insight #2: Find the least risky path to market